Use the

 Share your travel photos with us by hashtagging your images with #visitjapanjp

 Yuzen is a dyeing method characterized by beautiful designs featuring subjects such as flowers, birds, and human figures.
 Kanazawa is one of the cities known for this skillful traditional art.
-Kaga Yuzen in Kanazawa differentiates itself from the other two Yuzen styles: Kyo Yuzen in Kyoto and Edo Yuzen in Tokyo, with its distinct, lifelike style.
+Kaga Yuzen in Kanazawa differentiates itself from the other two Yuzen styles—Kyo Yuzen in Kyoto and Edo Yuzen in Tokyo—with its distinct, lifelike style.
 For example, Kyo Yuzen uses designs that are bright and gorgeous like a painting in a frame.
-On the other hand, Kaga Yuzen pictures realistic natural sceneries with gentle gradient colors and real-world motifs such as plants and flowers with leaves bitten by insects, which reflect the splendor of nature.
+On the other hand, Kaga Yuzen reflects the splendor of nature with realistic natural scenes characterized by gentle gradient colors and real-world motifs such as plants and flowers with leaves nibbled by insects.

-Until several years ago, there used to be iconic seasonal sights called Yuzen Nagashi, literally meaning ‘floating silk’.
-Artisans soaked Yuzen silk fabrics in rivers to wash off glue and excess paints used during the coloring process.
-This is no longer to be seen as indoor artificial-river machine became more popular, but instead you will find carp-shaped windsocks with gorgeous designs floating in Asano River by the famous Higashi Geisha District in the beginning of May each year.
+In the past, there used to be iconic seasonal sights called Yuzen Nagashi, literally meaning “floating silk.”
+Artisans soaked Yuzen silk fabrics in rivers to wash off the glue and excess paints used during the coloring process.
+This is no longer to be seen, with the growing popularity of indoor artificial river machines, but instead you will find carp-shaped windsocks with gorgeous designs floating in Asanogawa River by the famous Higashi Geisha District at the beginning of May each year.

 Kaga Yuzen is not only for kimono, but also available in many other forms, such as coin cases, furoshiki cloths for wrapping gifts, and shirts.
 In Kanazawa there are stores where you can see the work process of Kaga Yuzen, experience dyeing yourself, or try on a kimono intricately patterned with Kaga Yuzen.